risckaust/risc-documentations/docs/source/1-indoor-flight.rst

 .. important::

 	Make sure that you expand your eMMC card after you flash a new image in order to use the full space of the eMMC card.
 Use Gparted Partition Editor on Linux to merge unallocated space with flashed space.
+Choose your eMMC from the dropdown list on the right, select your partition and click ``Resize/Move``.
+Click on the right black arrow and drag it until the partition has its new (desired) size, then click on the ``Resize/Move`` button.
+Click apply and wait until it will resize the partition.

 No need to install `vrpn_client_ros <http://wiki.ros.org/vrpn_client_ros>`_ package as it's already included.
 Now connect your ODROID XU4 to monitor using HDMI cable.
 You will also need a keyboard.